Litter Box Problems and Nail Clipping

 How can I train my 6 week old foster kitten to use the same box as his litter mates?

 A: I might move the food and put a little litter box there to begin.
-There needs to be more known about the litter box arrangements and spatial arrangements you’ve set up as well as behaviors kittens show towards each other, as well as if the kitten is urinating or defecating, or both, in an area away from the communal box.
+There needs to be more known about the litter box arrangements and spatial arrangements you’ve set up as well as behaviors kittens show toward each other, and if the kitten is urinating or defecating in an area away from the communal box.
 You might also want to look at preferences in litter box height (lower sides and entry way), how easy it is for the kitten to get into and out of the box, as well as the health, well-being, and dexterity of the kitten.
-Although 6 week old kittens are small so can have a smaller box, if all the kittens and the mother share, the box needs to be kept impeccably clean, and a larger box (length and width, not height) will be needed.
+Although 6 week old kittens are tiny so can have a smaller box, if all the kittens and the mother share, the box needs to be kept impeccably clean, and a larger box (length and width, not height) will be needed.